a45hif/developer-docs/docs/local-build/deploy.md

 ### Prerequisites

+Before you begin, make sure you have installed the following on your machine:

 - Update your Mac or Linux workstation using your package manager
 - Install [Bittensor SDK](../getting-started/installation) and [Bittensor CLI](../getting-started/install-btcli)